 Disney's D&I policies are based on six pillars.
 Three of them focus on internal dynamics – transparency, accountability and diverse representation, and three more focus on external interactions through inspirational content, community investments and culture.

-- In 2020, 46% of Disney’s US employees were identified as people of colour.
+- 47% of Disney’s US employees are identified as people of colour.

 - Women represented 51% of Disney’s global employee population.